- Zero Carbon Australia

 • 120 research volunteers currently engaged, including industry participation

-• Launched in Melbourne, Sydney & Brisbane in August/September 2013.
-Newcastle launch in Novemeber 2013.
+• Launched in Melbourne, Sydney & Brisbane in August/September 2013, Newcastle launch in November 2013.

-Download the PDF from the links in the left hand sidebar of this page or purchase a full colour printed and bound hard copy by contacting the BZE office in your state.
+Download the PDF from the links in the left hand sidebar of this page.

-• Reducing agricultural emissions to zero and maximising carbon sequestration through best practice land use
+• Agricultural emissions can be reduced to zero by maximising carbon sequestration and best practice land use

-• Solutions including fast rail between state capitals, light rail in metropolitan areas, electric vehicles, freight transportation and biofuels
+• Solutions including fast rail between state capitals (see our High Speed Rail report), light rail in metropolitan areas, electric vehicles (in press) , freight transportation and biofuels

 • Zero emissions alternatives to the resource intensive industries of steel, aluminium and iron